Skip to navigation Skip to content

 5. Soak the cartridge in the water and vinegar mix for around 10 minutes.
 If when you take it out, the cartridge still has limescale on it, it simply needs to be soaked for longer.
 Add a little more vinegar to the mixture, soak a cloth in it and wrap it tightly around the cartridge.
 You can then leave it for an hour or two.

-6. Using your toothbrush (and we must stress that this should be a toothbrush you don’t plan on using again!) gently clean around the filters and orifices within the tap to break down limescale.
+6. Using an old toothbrush, gently clean around the filters within the tap to break down limescale.
 You can then wipe it clean with a cloth.

 7. Gently brush away limescale from the soaking cartridge, then remove it from the vinegar and wipe it clean with a cloth.